djayyy/doofle_app/README.md

 In our initial prototype phase we have tried to integrate the best results for any Development or Recipe of foods related search query.

 We have also included a facility for video tutorials which can be directly played from the site.
+Technologies used: API's (YouTube, StackExchange, Edamam),  Javascript, HTML, and CSS